MattOnCode/PythonChallenges/Challenge_5/README.md

 ## Description:

-Create function merge(list_one, list_two) that takes two lists whose elements are sorted in ascending order, and returns a single merged list of all the elements.
+Create a function called merge(list_one, list_two) that takes two lists whose elements are sorted in ascending order, and returns a single merged list of all the elements.